-Every traveller to New Zealand reads and hears about Queenstown, so they probably wouldn’t consider staying in Glenorchy.
+Every traveller to New Zealand reads and hears about Queenstown, so they might not consider staying in Glenorchy.
 But just how many international travellers really know about Glenorchy?
 Its only a 45 minute drive from busy Queenstown.
 What I can state categorically, is that the Glenorchy area is the most blissful and tranquil area in the upper Lake Wakatipu region.

 Key reasons for staying in Glenorchy: